6-Man and Woman, Kingdom of God

 • However, the Seed of the Woman, also known as the Son of Man, would bruise/crush the Enemy’s head.

-• The ground was cursed due to the Man’s sin, and Man would have to labor to eat of it all the days of his natural born life.
+• Due to the Man’s sin, he would have to labor to eat of the ground all the days of his natural born life.

-So, there would remain a struggle between the Enemy and mankind, but the Son of Man would have the upper hand.
-And, it was now, man’s lot to have to toil to eat of the land all the days of his physical life.
+So, there would remain a struggle between the Enemy and mankind.
+But the Son of Man (a.k.a. all of mankind) would have the upper hand.

-In the next chapter of Genesis, the story of Cain & Abel followed by the introduction to Seth, all of whom were the Son of Man, revealed God’s plan of redemption.
+Then in the next chapter of Genesis, the story of Cain & Abel (followed by the introduction to Seth), all of whom are considered to be sons of Man, reveals God’s plan of redemption.

 God’s Plan of Redemption